-In recent years, China’s urban development practice has started shifting its focus from city expansion towards inner-city renewal.
+In recent years, urban development practice in China has started shifting its focus from city expansion towards inner-city renewal.
 City governments and planners are rediscovering the potential of historic city quarters as incubators for new urban life and highly valuable differentiators for city branding and marketing.

 The urban renewal of Yongqing Fang, a quarter in the old town of Guangzhou, has set a new benchmark as a showcase example for a different